dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 HeyMac is designed to work with IPv6 networks by using the APv6 adaptation layer.
 APv6 offers both IPv6 and UDP header compression.
-Compression benefits the most when the UDP message travels strictly withing the HeyMac network because short addresses can be used.
+Compression benefits the most when the UDP message travels strictly within the HeyMac network because short addresses can be used.
 However, APv6 also allows 128-bit addressing for bridging and border-routing to a full-scale IPv6 network.
 Unfortunately, TCP traffic will not yet flow into the HeyMac network.